[Moderate revision–posted 11/29/23 (replaces 11/10/22 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures for the review and conduct of research by Texas Tech University (TTU) faculty, staff, and students involving chemical and physical hazards in a manner consistent with the Texas Tech University Laboratory Safety Manual and established best practices.
 TTU has established the Institutional Laboratory Safety Committee (ILSC) to act on its behalf in ensuring that laboratory research with chemical and physical hazards meets these safety standards.

-The TTU ILSC is further charged with reporting to the Vice President for Research on matters related to the use of chemicals and physical hazards that may be hazardous in the research, studios, and educational activities of TTU.
+The TTU ILSC is further charged with reporting to the Vice President for Research & Innovation on matters related to the use of chemicals and physical hazards that may be hazardous in the research, studio, and educational activities of TTU.
 Hazardous chemicals are defined as substances that are potential physical or health hazards by exhibiting harmful characteristics such as toxicity, reactivity, or flammability.
 Specific charges to the committee include the following:

-hazardous chemicals used in TTU's research, studio, and educational programs.
+disposal of hazardous chemicals used in TTU's research, studio, and educational programs.

 • To certify investigators, their laboratories, and their programs for work with hazardous chemicals.

-• To produce and update the Laboratory Safety Manual and oversee its implementation in the research laboratories and studios of TTU.
+• To produce and update the university Laboratory Safety Manual and oversee its implementation in the research laboratories and studios of TTU.

-• To review and recommend to Environmental Health & Safety (EH&S) the need for general and specific training programs for research, studio, and teaching activities dealing with hazardous chemicals, and to review the appropriateness and effectiveness of such training programs.
+• To review and recommend to Environmental Health & Safety (EHS) the need for general and specific training programs for research, studio, and teaching activities dealing with hazardous chemicals and to review the appropriateness and effectiveness of such training programs.